-You may claim a credit of up to \$2,000 for hiring a homeless person if you receive a credit certificate from the Department of Workforce Services.
-A homeless person is someone whose primary nighttime residence is a permanent housing, permanent supportive, or transitional facility.
+You may claim a credit for hiring a homeless person if you receive a credit certificate from the Department of Workforce Services

 Do not send the certificate with your return.
 Keep the certificate and all related documents with your records.